One of the questions I get asked most as the social media manager here at Buffer is:

 This is the “bread and butter of your marketing activities.”
 For social media managers, this might mean activities like creating videos, engaging with your community, and curating content.
 In other words, low-risk activities that make a moderate-to-high impact on a day-to-day basis.

 The 20 percent category is saved for iteration and innovation (new) on things that worked in the 70 percent bucket.
 For social media managers, this might mean an improvement on the overall quality of videos (or a different type of video completely).
-It might also mean the launch of a Facebook Group or private Slack community.
+It might also mean launching your brand on a new platform or a private Discord community.
 In the 20 percent category, returns on investment aren’t necessarily immediate.

 This is your “high-risk, high-reward content.”
 The ability to strategically identify and experiment with up-and-coming channels or mediums is an important skill for social media managers to develop and usually comes over time with experience.
-For example, you might launch a new Snapchat advertising campaign or install Facebook Messenger chatbots on your web assets.
+For example, you might jump on a current TikTok trend or share a trending meme that could go viral.
 10 percent bucket activities are meant to pay off big dividends down the line.

 Determining “ICE” Score

 Another one my favorite ways to prioritize social media activities is to think of each in terms of “ICE.”
-ICE, developed by Sean Ellis, CEO at GrowthHackers.com, stands for Impact, Confidence, and Ease.
+ICE, developed by Sean Ellis, Author of Hacking Growth, stands for Impact, Confidence, and Ease.

 Start with a list of all of the things that you would like to do or accomplish on social media within a given time frame.

 Once you have a complete list, assign each task a score between 1-10 (1 being the lowest and 10 being the highest).
 After you’ve assigned each task a set of three scores (I, C, & E), take the average of all three and that is the total ICE Score.
 The higher the score the greater the potential.